-San Giuliano Parking
+San Giuliano Parking (Mestre)

-Venice Mestre, Italy
+From: Mestre, Italy

-Parking in Venice can be expensive: The last time we checked, a day's parking for a normal car was €21 at the Tronchetto parking garage just outside the historic center and a whopping €30 at the Garage San Marco in Venice's Piazzale Roma.
+Parking in Venice can be expensive: The last time we checked, a day's parking for a normal car was €22 at the Tronchetto parking garage just outside the historic center and a whopping €45 at the Garage San Marco in Venice's Piazzale Roma.

-If such rates are too rich for your travel budget, you may prefer ASM Venezia's on the Venetian mainland, where the daily rate for cars was only €5 when we last checked in January, 2013.
+If such rates are too rich for your travel budget, you may prefer ASM Venezia's on the Venetian mainland, where the daily rate for cars is an astonishing bargain by Venice standards.
 In addition to saving money, you'll avoid the risk of getting stuck in a traffic jam on the causeway between the mainland and Venice on a busy weekend or during high season.

 The Parcheggi San Giuliano along the edge of the in Mestre, a large regional park that you'll see across a canal on your left as you approach the causeway to Venice.

 The park has three public lots: yellow, red, and blue.
 You can park overnight in the (yellow) lot, but parking in the red and blue lots is forbidden from 2 to 6 a.m.

 For more information (including hours, rates, and a downloadable map), see the official San Giuliano Car Parks page.

 From the parking lots, you can reach Venice by (see below) via either of two ACTV public bus routes (Linea 5 and Linea 24h) or on the T1 tram (see our article).
 If you take the bus or tram, you'll need to buy an ACTV transit ticket at the parking lot's booth and validate it upon boarding.